Micfar1/nvim-setup/README.md

    ```
    cd ./path-to-folder/
-   git clone <this repo>
+   git clone git@github.com:Micfar1/nvim-setup.git nvim
    ```

 5. Using nvim, open up the plugin.lua file.

    ```
    nvim ./lua/plugin.lua
    ```

 6. Now install those packages using the lua packer plugin.

    ```
-   // the nvim command
+   //nvim commands
    :PackerSync
-   // then

    :PackerInstall
    ```

 7. Close the powershell and then reopen it.
-8. To be continued instructions are a work in progress.
+8. Go to one of your repo's and open up nvim.